Resources and FAQs

 - What is the policy about incidents that occur off-campus?

-The Pennsylvania State University expects students to conduct themselves in accordance with the law.
-Student behavior off the premises of the campus that may have violated any local, state, or federal law, or yields a complaint from others alleging law violations or student misconduct will be reviewed by the University.
-Upon receipt of a report alleging off-campus student misconduct, the Senior Director of the Office of Student Accountability and Conflict Response or their designee will review the allegations and if necessary consult with a Senior Student Affairs Administrator to determine the appropriate course of action by the University.
-See the Off-Campus Conduct Policy for more information.
+The Pennsylvania State University expects students and student organizations to conduct themselves in accordance with the law as well as University policy.
+Behavior off the premises of the campus that may have violated any local, state, or federal law, or yields a complaint from others alleging law violations or student misconduct will be reviewed by the University.
+Upon receipt of a report alleging off-campus student or student organization misconduct, the Senior Director of the Office of Student Accountability and Conflict Response or their designee will review the information and if necessary consult with a Senior Student Affairs Administrator to determine the appropriate course of action by the University.

-- I am a victim of another student’s misconduct.
+- I am an impacted party of another student’s misconduct.
 What should I do?

-- Can someone accompany a student to a conduct conference?
+- Can someone accompany a student during the conduct process?

 - What is the University’s policy related to alcohol and how are alcohol violations handled?